nodejs/mentorship/kickoff.md

 - [ ] Publicize the program through the Node.js ecosystem (Node.js Facebook pages,
 blog articles, personal connections).

-- [x] Update the readme files of the enrolled projects to encourage new comers to join the mentorship program.
+- [x] Update the readme files of the enrolled projects to encourage newcomers to join the mentorship program.
     Check the main readme file of this repo.